 - Deep-fryers normally have temperature settings, but if you’re using a skillet, you can use a frying thermometer to see when the oil reaches the proper temperature.

-- Shake your frozen wings to get rid of any excess ice before frying them.
+- Shake your frozen wings to eliminate any excess ice before frying them.
 To remove the undesirable ice, lay the fried chicken wings out on paper towels and blot.

 - Because the coldness of the wings may lower the oil’s temperature and cause the wings to be undercooked, deep-frying in small batches is recommended.